JAdelhelm/AutoPrepAD/README.md

-# Automated (Unsupervised) Anomaly Detection Preprocessing Pipeline
+# AADP - Automated Anomaly Detection Pipeline
 ---

 ### I used sklearn's Pipeline and Transformer concept to create this preprocessing pipeline